seanorourke7/taped/README.md

 ## Introduction

-Luca Taped is website designed to showcase the skillset and development of the owner (Luca) and offer a shopping experience for like-minded people who are looking to customise and enhance their own scooters.
+Luca Taped is a website designed to capitalize on the reach and popularity of the owner (Luca).
+To showcase his development as a stunt scooter rider and use that influence to bring potential customers onto the platform and offer a shopping experience for people who are looking to customise and enhance their own scooters.

 View live site: [LucaTaped](https://taped-8201a532e6b6.herokuapp.com/)